mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-35.md

 layout: '@/layouts/post.astro'
 date: 2022-08-29
 title: Nightly repository now available; Mirror improvements; and more
-description: THe Mage-OS mirror repository has been finalized, and nightly builds are published
+description: The Mage-OS mirror repository has been finalized, and nightly builds are published
 ---

 We are moving at a quick pace -- buckle up for a fresh batch of Mage-OS updates!